 Set high in the San Juan Mountains of Colorado, the road is well maintained and can be accessed year round but may be closed for short periods in winter when the weather is bad.

 The road is paved and well maintained.
 The grades on both sides of the pass are mild for automobile traffic (hitting a 7.8% of maximum gradient through some of the ramps).
 The area is famous for rapidly changing weather conditions.
 In the winter, drivers should be prepared in case of inclement weather.
 Thunderstorms often develop in the afternoon.
 Visiting early and being back by your vehicle early in the day is advisable.
 Be aware of high altitude sickness, which can be life threatening.
 Hypothermia can be a hazard throughout the year.
 Watch the weather in September and be prepared for an early snow storm.

 Is Lizard Head Pass worth it?

-The drive is definitely worth it.
-Don’t forget your camera!
-At over 10,00 feet, this gentle Colorado pass provides great views of the southern part of the state.
+The drive is very scenic and offers spectacular views of Southwest Colorado.
+Plan 1.5 hours to complete the drive without any stop.
+The best time to visit the area is mid-July to early August.
+The road runs through the San Juan, Uncompahgre, Wilson and Sneffels Ranges.
+It has been called "The Most Beautiful Drive in America."
+At over 10,000 feet, this gentle Colorado pass provides great views of the southern part of the state.
 Suitable for all vehicle types, this is a great drive for someone who is not looking for a technical outing.
-See waterfalls in spring, wildflowers in summer, golden aspen in fall or a snowy wonderland in winter.
+Along the way, you can see waterfalls in spring, wildflowers in summer, golden aspen in fall or a snowy wonderland in winter.
 It’s surrounded with meadows scattered with wildflowers adjacent to spruce/fir and aspen forests with awe–inspiring backdrops of the snow covered peaks.